MuTsunTsai/vue-on-clickout/README.md

 ## Usage (for Vue 3)

-The only difference for Vue 3 is that you have to use the plugin as you create the app, everything else works exactly the same.
+The only difference for Vue 3 is that you have to use the plugin as you create the app; everything else works exactly the same.

 ```js
 var app = Vue.createApp({